Azure/azure-iot-sdk-csharp/provisioning/device/samples/solutions/BestPracticeSampleX509/readme.md

-# Best Practice Solution Sample with X.509 Attestation
+# Best Practice Solution Sample with X.509 Authentication

 ## Objective

 This doc demonstrates a real-world example to help you get started with building your own custom IoT cloud solution with X.509 certificate-based authentication.
-See [here](https://learn.microsoft.com/en-us/azure/iot-dps/concepts-service#attestation-mechanism) to review available attestation mechanisms.
+See [here](https://learn.microsoft.com/en-us/azure/iot-dps/concepts-service#Authentication-mechanism) to review available attestation mechanisms.

 ## Example